Arafal21/XJournal/README.md

 <br/>

 ## 🔥 2.
 Application running locally (no available yet)
-1. Backend docs - <a href="https://www.google.com">Unavailable yet</a>
+1. Backend docs - <a href="https://www.xjournal.site">Unavailable yet</a>

-2. Please fill for your own: `/front-end/.env.local` and `/back-end/.env`

-3. Copy the database schema to your mongodb compass (placed in the /databases folder)
-4. Use a postman to create a user with role principal
-5. Fill in constants/classes.ts with your class IDs.
-(This will be automated later.)
+2. `/front-end/.env.local` is filled for your own.
+Make sure that provided data is valid.

 <br/>
 <br/>